Mateo4cacheiro/PHYS4130-S25/p5-Individual/ethanwhite/writeup/writeup.md

 $$

 It is most useful to look at the first equation with our metric, since everything can be calculated by hand pretty easily-ish.

+> [!NOTE]
+> In the end, I did not use the geodesic equations to actually solve for anything.
+I used a line element method and looked at conserved quantities.
+But, I wanted to keep this little geodesic equation explanation in here since it took a long time to type and I am proud of it and I feel like my classmates may learn something from it.

 <figure>
   <img src=starlight-bending.jpg>